 The puzzle idea is very simple, yet powerful.
 Seeing the places where a piece is still missing makes you feel you just have to finish it!
 And, being in the form of math tables helps students understand it better than just, say, random flashcard practice.

 - Skip-counting by 6's – 10's

-- Learning Time - the student matches analog time to digital time.
+- Learning Time – the student matches analog clocks to digital clocks.

 - Adding money (coins).
 I liked the fact it practices adding four figures mentally.
-The student can learn to think as to which numbers are easiest to add first.
+The student can learn to think which numbers are easiest to add first.

 - Multiplication tables (1-5)

 - Another money adding puzzle

 - Simplifying fractions.
 I really liked the fact fractions were shown as pictures but the student needs to match them to the numerical form and do the simplifying mentally.